 Mr. McInerney has been our President and Chief Executive Officer and a director since January 2013.
 Before joining our company, Mr. McInerney had served as a Senior Advisor to the Boston Consulting Group from June 2011 to December 2012, providing consulting and advisory services to leading insurance and financial services companies in the United States and Canada.
 From October 2009 to December 2010, Mr. McInerney was a member of ING Groep's Management Board for Insurance, where he was the Chief Operating Officer of ING's insurance and investment management business worldwide.
 Prior to that, he served in a variety of senior roles with ING Groep NV after serving in many leadership positions with Aetna, where he began his career as an insurance underwriter in June 1978.
 Mr. McInerney has served as a director of Enact Holdings, Inc., a majority-owned subsidiary of Genworth, since its IPO in September 2021.
-He is also on the boards of Virginia Learns, Reves International Center at William & Mary and VA Ready, where he serves, and has served, on its CEO Steering Committees and Board.
+He is also on the boards of Virginia Learns, Reves International Center at William & Mary and VA Ready, where he serves as Chair of the Board.
+Mr. McInerney is a member of the American Council of Life Insurers and serves, and has served, on its CEO Steering Committees and Board.
 Mr. McInerney received a B.A. in Economics with Honors from Colgate University and an M.B.A. from the Tuck School of Business at Dartmouth College.